 To be convicted of attempted murder charges in the state of Alabama, it must be demonstrated that an individual had the “intent to kill” another human being.
 In many situations, intent to kill can be particularly difficult to prove.
 While threatening someone with a deadly weapon can result in criminal charges, brandishing a deadly weapon alone is often not sufficient to demonstrate that an individual possessed the intent to kill.

-An experienced attorney is able to help a client defend against accusations of intent to kill.
+An experienced murder defense attorney is able to help a client defend against accusations of intent to kill.
 Opposing parties will attempt to demonstrate that an individual had the intent to kill in several ways including whether the individual made any plans regarding a murder, how easily an individual’s actions could have resulted in the death of someone, and the deadliness of the weapon that was used.

 In order for an attempted murder charge to be made, it also must be demonstrated that an individual made an “overt” or outward act towards carrying out the murder.
 Merely planning a crime is not enough to satisfy the overt act requirement.
 Instead, opposing legal counsel must demonstrate that an individual took physical steps in planning the death of another.